YagmurSimsekk/Gravitational-N-Body-Simulation/README.md

 In this section, the momentum of Solar System, the center of mass, and the total energy have been shown.

+We used the NASA Horizons API service to get data for Solar System bodies.

+A total of 30 bodies consisting of the Sun, 8 planets of the Solar System, Pluto, and their biggest moons are extracted from by using Astroquery library which can send API request for multiple bodies.
+The initial position and velocity vectors were taken from 2017-01-01 and the time step is given as 1 day.
+Mass and size (diameter) information are extracted by sending API request directly to NASA Horizons API services.

 ### Modelled Galaxy - using Galpy